 That’s right, world – you heard it here first.
 Lexington, Kentucky is the Best Place in America to Grab a Drink, a title culminating from an unrivaled list of accolades that set us apart from any other city.
 We’re the epicenter of Bourbon Country.
 And the Horse Capital of the World.
 And the site of an exploding culinary and craft beer revolution.
 We’ve got a charming small-town atmosphere with a vibrant urban core.
 All combining to make us one hell of a place to get your drink on.
 Experience it for yourself and the Best Place in America to Grab a Drink might just become your favorite place, period.

 You call it a drink.
 We call it a legacy.
 Ready for this?
-Nine world-famous bourbon distilleries just 35 minutes from the center of downtown.
+Fourteen world-famous bourbon distilleries just 45 miles from the center of downtown.
 That’s what you can expect in Lexington, the bourbon lover’s ultimate playground.
 It’s by far the best place to explore America’s Native Spirit and the distilleries where the vast majority of the world’s bourbon is aged.
-There are six million bourbon barrels currently aging in Kentucky, meaning we have significantly more bourbon barrels than people.
+There are 7.5 million bourbon barrels currently aging in Kentucky, meaning we have significantly more bourbon barrels than people.
 That’s a whole lot of bourbon.

 You’ll find all the bourbon powerhouses right here–Buffalo Trace, Wild Turkey, Woodford Reserve, to name a few– but don’t be fooled into thinking that once you’ve seen one, you’ve seen them all.
 Each distillery has its own unique thumbprint and offers specialized tours, individual tastings and rich histories that date back centuries.